What is Reality?

 What's the difference between scientific speculation and faith?

 The inability to observationally confirm or refute why the Universe exists and how it works has lead to the appearance of superstitions, religions and philosophies as means to address the personal preference of people to get consolation for the harshness of the world around.
-If history can be used to predict anything, it's that the explanations which require magic or a purpose, and hide complexity behind a short explanation, are never the correct description of Reality.
+If history can be used to predict anything, it's that the explanations which require magic or a purpose, and hide complexity behind a short explanation (involving magic, because people can't handle complexity), are never the correct description of Reality.

 Following the scientific method to speculate about Reality is not a problem so long as it's understood that it's speculation, not the real description of Reality.
 Of course, building on speculations results only in more speculation, until the whole train of thought can be observationally confirmed or refuted.